tituszban/Design-Patterns-Katas-Py/exercises/composite/README.md

 The Composit Pattern is a Structural pattern first published in the Gang of Four book _Design Patterns: Elements of Reusable Object-Oriented Software_.

-TODO: Write about the use cases of this pattern
+TODO: Write about the use cases of this pattern.
+In the meantime, read about the [Composite Pattern of Wikipedia](https://en.wikipedia.org/wiki/Composite_pattern)

 ## Composite Pattern Exercise